yxiong/udacity-data-analyst/a-b-test/README.md

 `N = 5000 * 0.08 * 0.20625 = 82.5`.
 Therefore the standard deviation is
 `std = sqrt(p * (1-p) / N) = 0.0549`.

+Since `N * p = 43.725 > 5`, the analytically calculated variability is likely to
+match the empirical one.

 ### Net conversion

 The baseline net conversion rate is `p = 0.1093125`, and the number of users who